smith/jesyll/README.markdown

       "source-type": "textile",
     }

-You can also define metadata in the "front matter" of the file, like this:
+You can define additional **metadata** in the "front matter" of the file, like
+this:

     ---
     date:      2009-10-28